cls-02/TeraHz/README.md

 # TeraHz
-TeraHz is a low-cost spectrometer.
+TeraHz is a low-cost spectrometer based on a Raspberry Pi 3 or 3 B+ and 3 separate breakout boards connected to it.

 ## Development team
 Copyright 2018, 2019